 Veterinary Care Center

-Located on Santa Monica Blvd., the Veterinary Care Center is regarded as one of the best veterinarians in Los Angeles.
+Located on Santa Monica Blvd., the Veterinary Care Center is regarded as one of the best veterinary centers in Los Angeles.
 They offer a full selection of services at their clinic.
 This includes surgery, dental treatments, microchipping, vaccinations, and more.
-They also have their own in-house pharmacy with technicians from top veterinary career schools, ensuring that when your pet is prescribed medication, they can begin their treatment right away.
+They also have an in-house pharmacy staffed by graduates from top veterinary career schools, ensuring that when your pet is prescribed medication, they can begin their treatment right away.

 Bay Animal Hospital